Last Updated on June 14, 2026 by Daniel Globe

 Hand Washing Technique

-- Fill a tub with cool water and a tablespoon of detergent.
+- Fill a tub with cool water and one tablespoon of mild detergent.

-- Submerge the bag and let it soak for 15 minutes.
+- Submerge the bag and let it soak for 15 minutes to loosen dirt.

-- Dry the bag upside down with all pockets open in a shaded area.
+- Wipe the bag with a microfiber towel, then hang it upside down with all pockets open in a shaded, breezy spot.

 Products Worth Considering